zooniverse/Data-digging/scripts_Utility/README.md

 - `delete_subjects.py`: Delete subjects (permanently!) selected based on subject set ID and range of subject IDs.
 Edit Python script and run from command line.

+- `duplicate_subjects.py`: Create duplicate subjects given a list of existing subject IDs.
+New subjects are added to a specified project and subject set.

 - `edit_metadata.py`: Add or edit fields in subject metadata for a given subject set or sets.
 Edit Python script and run from command line.